On the outside, a new two-bedroom guest house in Wilson, Wyoming looks as though it’s been on site forever.

 “It’s rustic outside but inside there’s a more contemporary feel,” Jenkins says.
 “It reflects the West but it needed to be calm in its Western setting.”

-To achieve that, Northworks Architects chose exterior cladding in reclaimed barn wood, with a standing seam metal roof.
-Inside, WRJ selected shiplap ceilings, added reclaimed timber, then walls of plaster.
-“The clients wanted the cabin to have a feel like the nearby main house – and a clean aesthetic,” he says.
+To achieve that, its architects chose exterior cladding in reclaimed barn wood, with a standing seam metal roof.
+Inside, its ceilings are shiplap with reclaimed timber, with walls of plaster.
+“The clients wanted the cabin to have a feel like the main house – and a clean aesthetic,” he says.

 It’s 1,000 square feet – a jewel box of a cabin that maximizes its interior space.
 At the entry, it opens up to views on the north and south, past pond and pasture to the Grand Tetons.
 “They’re framed with very tall windows,” he says.